Dum2601/Doug_portfolio/README.md

 - portuguese translate;
 - Info.

-  You can see it in portfoliodoug-cyan.vercel.app
+  You can see it in the link: portfoliodoug-cyan.vercel.app